PaulJPhilp/buddy/apps/client/new-ui/Architecture.md

 The core data model and state machine logic are defined in `uiMachine.ts`.

-*(The full code for `uiMachine.ts` as defined in our previous message would be included here for completeness.)*

 ### 6. Testing Strategy

 The decoupled nature of this architecture allows for targeted and effective testing.